 California’s new 44th District: Rep. Janice Hahn (D) vs. Rep. Laura Richardson (D)

 Hahn is one of the newest members, winning a July special election to succeed former Rep. Jane Harman, but she likely has the edge over Richardson.
 Hahn has quickly amassed top endorsements from Rep. Grace Napolitano and Los Angeles Mayor Antonio Villaraigosa—critical in the heavily Hispanic district.

 Richardson’s been the subject of ethics questions recently: She’s accused of forcing her staff to work for and contribute to her campaign.
 She’s denied the allegations, but her fundraising dropped off in the third quarter, bringing in only $72,000 with just $116,000 in the bank.
 Hahn, after her special election, raised $139,000.
 A third Democrat, Assemblyman Isadore Hall, outraised them both with $158,000.

-This article appears in the Oct.
-21, 2011, edition of National Journal Daily.
+This article appears in the October 21, 2011 edition of NJ Daily.